ohua-dev/ohua-core/README.md

 - performing generic optimisations

 Furthermore the compiler defines a set of hooks for adding custom manipulations to the compilation pipeline.

+## Code formatting

+The default formatting for code is done using the `hindent` library, the configuration file `.hindent.yaml` can be found at the project root.